turingschool/lesson_plans/ruby_04-apis_and_scalability/unit_testing_javascript_an_overview.md

 * [Gulp](http://gulpjs.com/) - Yet another JavaScript task runner.
 * [Karma](http://karma-runner.github.io/0.13/index.html) - a JavaScript test runner that runs on Node.js
 * [Teaspoon](https://github.com/modeset/teaspoon) - a JavaScript test runner built for use with rails.

+## Basic Mocha syntax

+We're going to try out some unit testing with Mocha.
+Before we dig into some exercises, let's look at some basic Mocha syntax

+.
+.
+.
+.

+## Let's Try It Out

+.
+.
+.
+.

+## A Note on Unit Testing in Rails
+  Rails does not make it easy to unit test JavaScript.
+Many developers will test their JavaScript in a rails application only with integration tests for this reason.
+The [Testing JavaScript In Rails](https://github.com/turingschool/lesson_plans/blob/master/ruby_04-apis_and_scalability/testing_javascript_in_rails.markdown) lesson plan is an excellent resource for preparing your testing suite in rails to unit test your JavaScript.